Unboxed-Software/solana-course/content/token-program.md

 ## Token Account

 A Token Account holds tokens of a specific "mint" and has a specified "owner" of the account.
-Only the owner is authorized to decrease the Token Account balance while anyone can send Tokens to the Token Account to increase its balance.
+Only the owner is authorized to decrease the Token Account balance while anyone can send tokens to the Token Account to increase its balance.

 Like creating a token mint, to create a token account using the `spl-token` library, you can use the `createAccount` function.
 The `createAccount` function returns the `publicKey` of the new token account.
 This function requires the following arguments: